 Uh-oh – time is short, and you need to relocate your pool table as quickly as possible.
 The good news is, is that you have a roomy vehicle – i.e., a pickup truck.
-The question is however, is your truck’s bed indeed big enough to fit your pool table inside of it?
+The question is, however, is your truck’s bed indeed big enough to fit your pool table inside of it?
 And if so, should you even try?
-Read on to find out!
+So, will a pool table fit in a pickup truck?

 The ability of your pool table to fit inside your pickup truck depends on the size of your pool table, the type of pool table, and your pickup truck’s bed size.
 In most cases, a specific long bed truck is just enough to fit an MDF pool table “as is” – that is at maximum 8 feet long or less.